 Applications open at 9am on 3rd March and close at 12pm on 14th March 2016.
 You will then be invited to participate in an online, recorded interview which must be completed by 4pm on 16th March 2016.

 Are only high academic achievers accepted into the program?

 No. A sound academic understanding of business reflected by a credit average or higher is only one element of a successful candidate.

-To be successful in their application to the program students must also be able to demonstrate proficiency in a range of other attributes including sound business communication skills, critical thinking, teamwork, leadership, commercial awareness, a proactive attitude and a willingness to learn and be involved.
+To be successful in your application to the program you must also be able to demonstrate proficiency in a range of other attributes including sound business communication skills, critical thinking, teamwork, leadership, business acumen, a proactive attitude and a willingness to learn and be involved.

 To ensure your application conveys the above information we strongly recommend you utilise the resources and knowledge of the Business School Careers and Employability Office.